anarkrypto/anonpoll/README.md

 In order to pass in those CLI option, add it at the end of your command like this

-`pnpm env:inmemory dev --filter chain -- --logLevel DEBUG --pruneOnStartup`
+`pnpm env:inmemory dev --filter @zeropoll/chain -- --logLevel DEBUG --pruneOnStartup`

 ### Building the framework from source